Calcifying epithelial odontogenic tumor

 Calcifying epithelial odontogenic tumor (CEOT), also known as a Pindborg tumor, (previously has been called adenoid adamintoblastomaunusual ameloblastoma and cystic odontoma) is typically located in the premolar and molar region of the mandible, although up to a third are found in the maxilla.

-Usually, they are seen in the 4th to 6th decades.
-They are rare tumors.
+Usually calcifying epithelial odontogenic tumors are seen in the 4th to 6th decades and are rare.

 They are usually radiolucent with scattered areas of calcification, although this can vary from completely radiolucent (seen early on) to more uniformly dense.
 If present, radiodensities tend to be clustered around a tooth.
 The cluster of calcific radio-opacities emanating from the central radiodense lesion has been described as a "driven snow" appearance 6